Only the most courageous survive the unforgiving Hel Tundra. Will you perish in the frozen lands of monsters, magic, and terror?

 “How badly?”

-A light bursts into the hallway and an angry guard spots you.
+A light bursts into the hallway and a guard, becoming a solid figure from vapor, wields a sword at you.
 “Stop!”

-In the light of his flame you see all the other glass veils.
+The light of his flame reflects in many other glass veils.
 Rows upon rows of them lining the hallway.

 All with gilded frames.